The Wercker command line interface supports the following commands:

 > wercker version Version: 1.0.54 Git commit: dabc15876b877209047fa926774f97f001afbf43 No new version available

-When not up to date the CLI will nudge you to download a newer version of the CLI.
+When your Wercker version is not up to date, the CLI will ask you to download a newer version of the CLI.

 Note: when upgrading to a new version, the binary will download into the current working directory.
 Be sure to replace the current binary.
 You can find out where the old binary lives by executing